fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_19.jpg)

-Figure 10.19: Output of selecting a column using the dot notation
+Caption: Output of selecting a column using the dot notation

 Note